 General Gameplay Direct link to this section

-We're playing around our Fury of the Aldrachi damage, as well as Ragefire and Eye Beam.
+We're still playing around our Fury of the Aldrachi damage, as well as Ragefire and Eye Beam.
 To do this, we'll want to always empower our Blade Dance second.
-After that, we'll use all of our Immolation Auras with Thrill of the Fight up.
-This is because the first hit of IA is the hardest, and the Ragefire explosion isn't affected by damage amps.
-Then we'll cast Eye Beam and continue with our rotation.

 Opener Direct link to this section